 What are Diseconomies of Scale?

 Diseconomies of scale are when production output increases with rising marginal costs, which results in reduced profitability.
-Instead of production costs declining as more units are products (which is the case with normal economies of scale), the opposite happens, and costs become higher with the production of each additional unit.
+Instead of production costs declining as more units are produced (which is the case with normal economies of scale), the opposite happens, and costs become higher with the production of each additional unit.

 Consider the graph shown above.
 Any increase in output beyond Q2 leads to a rise in average costs.
-It is an example of diseconomies of scale – a rise in average costs due to an increase in the scale of production.
+This is an example of diseconomies of scale – a rise in average costs due to an increase in the scale of production.

-Many businesses face the challenge of handling the pressure that follows after an expansion, which translates into increased workload and hence more clients to serve.
-Business growth by way of mergers provides a high probability of leading to a reduction in costs and profitability as a going concern.
+Many businesses face the challenge of handling the pressure that follows after an expansion, which translates into increased workload and more clients to serve.
+Business growth by way of mergers provides a high probability of leading to a reduction in costs and increased profitability as a going concern.

 Causes of Diseconomies of Scale

 Diseconomies of scale may result from several factors.
-The factors may include communication breakdown, lack of motivation, lack of coordination, and loss of focus in the management and employees.
+The factors may include communication breakdown, lack of motivation, lack of coordination, and loss of focus by the management and employees.
 Diseconomies of scale may also be caused by the lack of proper coordination in a business where operational waste becomes the order of the day.
 It may also occur due to a mismatch between the various operations and the optimum levels of output.